• Privacy Policy

 What decorations are going on the cake?
 Do they need to be made in advance and given time to dry?
 Or do they need to be made fresh and placed directly on the cake?

-Decorations that need to be made in advance can be started before the cake timeline starts, or if they only need a few days to dry then they can be made on Day 1.
-If the decorations need to be put on the cake while they’re still soft, then they should be made once the cake is ready for them.
-If they’re decorations that will take a long time to place/pipe (like fondant ruffles, or intricate piping details) then make sure you give yourself enough time to complete them.
+If the decorations need to be put on the cake while they’re still soft, then they are best made the day that you’re decorating the cake.
+If they’re soft decorations that will take a long time to place/pipe (like fondant ruffles, or intricate piping details) then make sure you give yourself enough time to complete them.

 Keeping all of these things in mind is very important when decorating.
-I see so many decorators freaking out that they don’t have enough time to complete a cake after being at work all day and spending time with their kids, then they try to cram in 12 hours of decorating into 4 hours after the kids are in bed.
-Hell, I don’t even have kids but I still need to find ways to work decorating around other things.
-You need to be realistic in what you can and can’t achieve in the time you have available.
+I see so many hobby cake decorators panicking that they don’t have enough time to complete a cake after being at work all day and spending time with their kids, and they have to try and cram in 12 hours of decorating into 4 hours after the kids are in bed.

 Make sure you think about this before you even agree to make a cake.
 If it’s a very detailed cake that is going to take a lot of time, and you don’t have that time, then you need to seriously consider whether taking it on is a wise idea.

-Likewise, if you’re making a cake for a client then make sure they are also realistic (and they probably won’t know that it’s not realistic because they don’t make cakes, so you may need to explain why it’s not).
-If they’re asking for a five tier cake with filigree piping on each tier, but they want sponge cake filled with fresh whipped cream, then you’re not going to have nearly enough time to pipe those cakes while keeping the filling fresh.
+If they’re asking for a five-tier cake with very intricate piping on each tier, but they want sponge cake filled with fresh whipped cream, then you’re probably not going to have nearly enough time to pipe the decorations while keeping the filling fresh.
 Don’t be scared to tell people that cake flavours may be limited depending on the decoration required.

-So now you have all that information, you can use it to fill in your own timeline.
 It can help to write a quick list of each task you’ll need to complete for a cake, and then use that to fill in your timeline.
 I tend to start with the main things (baking the cake, making the ganache, ganaching the cake, applying fondant) and then spread other smaller decorating jobs that don’t have to be done on any particular day throughout the timeline.

 If you’d like to download my printable timeline sheet, then you can do that at the bottom of this post.
 It has spaces for four day’s worth of tasks, which you can check off as you go.